 The process of patient care described here is limited by availability of resources, the nature of particular diseases, and clinicians' ability to understand disease processes.
-The greatest improvements in our health care have come from preventive measures, including sanitation, improved nutrition, immunization, control of infectious diseases, and avoidance of toxic substances.
-Whereas infections were once the major cause of death in Western nations, reducing life expectancy to the 40to 50-year range, we now have the means to prevent, control, and eradicate these diseases.
-However, as the recent example of AIDS has shown, the amount of initiative, time, and money that it takes to spread knowledge about diseases and convince people to adopt protective measures is exorbitant.
-It also paints a very stark line between societies that have such resources and those that do not.
-Whereas in the United States we might claim that AIDS is more or less under control, the incidence of this disease having been pretty stable since the late 1990s (around 56,300 new cases per year), it is primarily under control among white men and women.
-Blacks, especially young African American women, are at seven times greater risk of contracting the disease than are whites.1 Worldwide, AIDS is one of the major killers: 2.0 million people died of AIDS in 2008, and more than threequarters of these deaths occurred in poverty-stricken nations of sub-Saharan Africa.2 There, as in Asia, the people most vulnerable to contracting the disease are poor women, and, by extension, their children.
+The greatest improvements in health, world-wide, have come from preventive measures, including sanitation, nutrition, immunization, control of infectious diseases, and avoidance of toxic substances.
+Whereas infections were once the major cause of death in Western nations, reducing life expectancy to the 40- to 50-year range, we now have the means to prevent, control, and eradicate these diseases.
+However, as the recent example of AIDS has shown, the initiative, time, and money that it takes to spread knowledge about diseases and convince people to adopt protective measures is exorbitant.
+This paints a very stark line between societies that have such resources and those that do not.
+In the United States we might claim that AIDS is more or less under control, the incidence of this disease having declined steadily since the late 1990s.
+However, while the incidence has decreased among whites, it is increasing among Hispanic and African American men.
+From 2005 to 2014, African American gay and bisexual men between the ages of 13 and 24 experienced an 87% increase in diagnosis.
+Worldwide, AIDS is one of the major killers: an estimated 1.1 million people died of AIDS in 2015, and almost three-quarters of these deaths occurred in poverty-stricken nations of sub-Saharan Africa.3 There, as in Asia, the people most vulnerable to contracting the disease are poor women, and, by extension, their children.
 The reasons for this are multifactorial, but they can be summarized as lack of resources: poverty driving women to trade sex for food, no health education to learn how to prevent contracting the disease, and no access to therapies that slow progression of the disease.

 Moreover, the application of new knowledge about a disease process or therapeutic intervention lags far behind discoveries.
 Smoking is an illustrative example.
 As early as the 1920s, autopsy series documented the strong link between smoking and lung cancer.
-By 1964, a special commission set up by President John F. Kennedy was able to review more than 7,000 scholarly articles, many of them meticulously researched and prepared by the American Cancer Society, on the effect of smoking cigarettes on health.
+By 1964, a special commission set up by President John F. Kennedy was able to review more than 7000 scholarly articles, many of them meticulously researched and prepared by the American Cancer Society, on the effect of smoking cigarettes on health.
 The resultant Surgeon General's report stunned the nation by detailing the magnitude of the effect of smoking on health, attributing 70% increased mortality and a 9- to 10-fold increase in the incidence of lung cancer in smokers as compared to nonsmokers.
 Despite the incontrovertible scientific evidence that smoking is harmful to health, cigarette consumption actually increased over the next decades.
 It was not until 1987 that the first anti-smoking law, banning smoking on airlines, was passed in the United States.
 It took another several years for cities and states to begin banning smoking in public places, such as the workplace, restaurants, and bars.
 Of course, there is a lot more to smoking, beginning to smoke, and quitting smoking than personal will and judgment based on scientific evidence: peer pressure, social expectations and values, and addiction are major influences, if not determinants, of smoking behaviors.
 But similar lag times are well known for other scientific insights, as well.
 It is estimated that it takes 15 to 20 years for a scientific discovery to be translated into a standard of practice.